"The class was an introduction to different techniques using watercolour paints.

 Your tools are key to helping you create beautiful pieces.
 When choosing your paper, paints and watercolor brushes, try to purchase the best quality in your price range.

-The techniques learned involved the use of: plastic wrap, wax candle/crayon, watercolor pencils, masking/painters tape, toothbrush, a straw and rock salt.
+The techniques learned involved the use of: plastic wrap, wax candle/crayon, watercolor pencils, mask

 The first picture is one that Toni created with plastic wrap.
 She painted her paper with a wet technique (the paper was wet) and then she applied her colours working quickly in order for the colour to be wet when she put on the plastic wrap.
-She took a nice sized piece of plastic wrap and then delicately scrunched it in a size that would fit the paper and then gently pressed the plastic wrap on top of the painting and set aside to dry.
-The second picture is the final version.
+Sh

 The next technique was candle/crayon.
 Toni took the base of a candle and then just marked up her page with a pattern, then painted over it with the blue paint.
 Where the candle had been marked on, the paper stayed white and created an interesting picture.